JeremyRubin/tinycoin/README.md

 It is a work in progress and is not feature complete at this point, however it is usable as an educational tool.

-TinyCoin has the following constraint: total size of executable code should not exceed 1000 lines of code.
-This does not include tests or the README.md.
+TinyCoin has the following constraint: total size of executable code should not exceed 1000 lines of code or teachable in an hour or two.
+This limit does not include tests or the README.md.

+This initial version was put together in a couple of hours for HackMIT HackWeek 2015.

 ## Repo Overview